 "Was he a hippie back then?"
 Brock's 'he' was me.

 I hated being third-person.

 "Not even close, but he was good people."
 Rockford knew my soul.

 2009 was even better, because we were alive and alive was all there was everywhere in the world.

-After the bar closed we returned to our motel.
-We went to sleep, but Rockford kept hoovering his pile to dawn.
+After the bar closed we returned to our motel to sleep.

-"Hope I didn't keep you up."
-His voice possessed a growl native to the Hawkeye State," he said, as I crawled out of bed.
+"Hope I didn't keep you up.
+I tend to talk a lot."
+His voice possessed," he said, as I crawled out of bed.

 "It was nice to meet you."
 Brock was polite.

 "Me too."
 Brock was no angel, but a museum in Minneapolis expected him tomorrow.